 During 2022, the New Hampshire Business and Economic Affairs (BEA) Agency entered into an agreement with NHEC for the planning, construction, and installation of all necessary broadband infrastructure and equipment for providing access to broadband for unserved properties in the state of New Hampshire funded by the Coronavirus Capital Projects Fund of the US Department of the Treasury in the amount of \$50,000,000.
 Upon the approval of the agreement by the Governor and Executive Council of New Hampshire, the Corporation received \$15,000,000 million.
 In accordance with practices appropriate to the utility industry, the Corporation applied the funds as contribution in aid of construction to related utility and non-utility plant.
-The grant funds received in excess of accumulated costs have been recorded as a component of deferred credits.
+The grant funds received in excess of accumulated costs have been applied to contribution in aid of construction for year ended 2023.